+Boundary line adjustments shall only require field surveying of any newly created line.
+If the entirety of both lots cannot be shown at the scale of the plat, provide an inset map that depicts the total boundary of both parcels at a scale acceptable to staff.
+Source documentation for the unsurveyed lines shall be noted on the plat; provided however, that any provision of the WV Code shall prevail.
+Any newly created line shall be referenced by a tie line into an existing monument of the parent tract or parcel.
+The adjustment of boundary lines or the consolidation of lots or portions of lots for the purpose of increasing land area or adjusting shape shall be approved, provided that the following criteria are met:

-All adjustments of boundary lines shall be subject to the requirements of this section.
-The adjustment of boundary lines or the consolidation of lots or portions of lots for the exclusive purpose of increasing land area or adjusting shape shall be approved, provided that access is not adversely affected, provided no new lot is created, and the remaining area of the lot from which the land is taken, satisfies requirements for minimum lot size in the zone district in which it is located.
-Lot boundary adjustments between non-conforming lots shall be exempt from the minimum lot size criteria unless the lot from which the land is taken is rendered unbuildable.
-Properties so merged must clearly state in the deed the following, unless otherwise approved by the County Planner:
+- A. Access to all lots included on this plat is not adversely affected and is depicted on the plat; - B. No new lot is created; - C. The remaining area of the lot from which the land is taken, satisfies requirements for minimum lot size in the zone district in which it is located.
+Lot boundary adjustments between non-conforming lots shall be exempt from the minimum lot size criteria unless the lot(s) is (are) rendered unbuildable. - D. The following note shall be included on this plat and in the deed:

-"The land(s) hereby conveyed is (are) adjacent to and contiguous with that certain parcel of land which is owned by the grantees herein, having been conveyed to them by deed of record in the Clerk's Office of said County in Deed Book , Page , and this conveyance is made for the purpose of adjusting the boundary line(s) of said presently owned land(s) of the grantees."
+"The land(s) hereby conveyed is (are) adjacent to and contiguous with that certain parcel of land which is owned by the grantees herein, having been conveyed to them by deed of record in the Clerk's Office of Jefferson County in Deed Book , Page , and this conveyance is made for the purpose of adjusting the boundary line(s) of said presently owned land(s) of the grantees."